dwrdx/neovim-config/README.md

 ### How to use

+1. Find the nvim config locaton on your computer by running `:echo stdpath('config')` in neovim
-1. Clone this project to your nvim config
+2. Clone this project to your nvim config folder
-2. Install [vim-plug](https://github.com/junegunn/vim-plug) then run `:PlugInstall`
+3. Install [vim-plug](https://github.com/junegunn/vim-plug) then run `:PlugInstall`
-3. Install pyright by `npm i -g pyright` to get python lsp working
+4. Install pyright by `npm i -g pyright` to get python lsp working
-4. Install [clangd](https://clangd.llvm.org/installation) to get clangd lsp working
+5. Install [clangd](https://clangd.llvm.org/installation) to get clangd lsp working

 ### Plugins